DerrickCGT/AirbnbClone/README.md

 # Full Stack Airbnb Clone with Next.js 13
-## React, Tailwind, Prisma, MongoDB, NextAuth
+## React, Tailwind CSS, Prisma, MongoDB, NextAuth

 This repository houses a comprehensive clone of Airbnb built with Next.js, showcasing advanced features such as authentication, property management, and advanced search functionalities.